doncandela/mgah/mgah.md

 #### A container to run the more elaborate MPI package `dem21`<a id="dem21-container"></a>

+- **TODO** Run bigger sim with container to see what difference it makes.

-- Make a definition file **`dem21.def`** with the following contents.
+  Make a definition file **`dem21.def`** with the following contents.
 This is like `ompi5.def` in the previous section, but with the following additions to install the `dem21` package in the container (see [A container with a local Python package installed](#local-package-container) above):

   - There is a `%files` section that copies the `dem21` package (assumed to be in the directory from which the `apptainer build` is run) into the container.
   - The `%post` section includes commands that install additional remote packages needed by `dem21` and install `dem21`  as a local package, as is done without a container in [A more elaborate MPI program...](#boxpct-dem21) above.